shaiperson/shaiperson.github.io/_posts/2022-03-02-plug-play-worker-pattern-2.md

 We also define a `server` module responsible for exposing the classifier on a local HTTP endpoint.
 We use the FastAPI and `uvicorn` to set up a simple API on a local HTTP server that calls `classifier.run_on_url` upon `POST` requests on `/`  with a JSON body containing an image URL.
 It looks something like this.

-Some relevant imports. `exceptions` is a local module defining expected exceptions in our application (find it in the code).
+Some relevant imports. `exceptions` is a local module defining expected exceptions in our application (find it in the repo).
 ```python
 from fastapi import FastAPI, HTTPException
 from pydantic import BaseModel